gruntjs/grunt-docs/Inside-Tasks.md

 See the [grunt.config documentation](grunt.config) for more information about config properties.

-_This method is an alias for the [grunt.config.requires](grunt.config) method._
+_This method is an alias for the [grunt.config.requires](grunt.config#grunt.config.requires) method._

 ### this.name
 The name of the task, as defined in `grunt.registerTask`.
 For example, if a "sample" task was run as `grunt sample` or `grunt sample:foo`, inside the task function, `this.name` would be `"sample"`.

+_Note that if a task has been renamed with [grunt.renameTask](grunt#grunt.renameTask) this property will reflect the new name._

 ### this.nameArgs
 The name of the task, as specified with any colon-separated arguments or flags on the command-line.
 For example, if a "sample" task was run as `grunt sample:foo`, inside the task function, `this.nameArgs` would be `"sample:foo"`.

+_Note that if a task has been renamed with [grunt.renameTask](grunt#grunt.renameTask) this property will reflect the new name._

 ### this.args
 An array of arguments passed to the task.
 For example, if a "sample" task was run as `grunt sample:foo:bar`, inside the task function, `this.args` would be `["foo", "bar"]`.

-Note that in multi tasks, the target is removed from the `this.args` array and is not passed into the task function.
+_Note that in multi tasks, the target is removed from the `this.args` array and is not passed into the task function._

 ### this.flags
 An object generated from the arguments passed to the task.
 For example, if a "sample" task was run as `grunt sample:foo:bar`, inside the task function, `this.flags` would be `{foo: true, bar: true}`.

-Note that inside multi tasks, the target name is _not_ set as a flag.
+_Note that inside multi tasks, the target name is _not_ set as a flag._

 ### this.errorCount
-The number of [grunt.log.error](grunt.log) calls that occurred during this task.
+The number of [grunt.log.error](grunt.log#grunt.log.error) calls that occurred during this task.
 This can be used to fail a task if errors occurred during the task.

 ### this.options
 Returns a task-specific options object.
 This object contains properties merged from the optional `defaultsObj` argument, which can be overridden by a task-specific `options` property (and for multi tasks, an additional target-specific `options` property) in the config data.